AndrewMC1994/Three-Ideas/three-ideas.md

 ### How might it be built?

 The project will definitely be a mobile application.
-I think I would build it using using Unity with some HTML, CSS and JavaScript mixed in with the models beign created in Illustrator.
+I think I would build it using using Unity with some HTML, CSS and JavaScript mixed in with the models being created in Illustrator.
 These could then be imported into Unity which would be the biggest challenge as ive never used it before but I really want to challenge myself, so I intend to follow the various tutorials that are online.
 Even if I wasn't unable to create the application I would create a video in After Effects showcasing how it would work.

 ### Who’s it for?